sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

                 content:
                   -
                     type: text
+                    marks:
+                      -
+                        type: bold
+                    text: 'Connections:'
+                  -
+                    type: text
-                    text: 'Check that it has enough 6+2 PCIe power connectors (not all SFX PSUs do)' -
+                    text: ' Confirm there are enough 6+2 PCIe power connectors for your GPU—some SFX models may fall short.'
+      -
         type: horizontalRule
       -